 Here are a few other measures that aren’t as important but that you might want to know about.

-Canadians can simply fly to India via a connecting flight in a third country.
-Same thin to return from India, it’s allowed… BUT you must get the pre-entry PCR test done in the transit country (special rule just for India).
+Canadians can simply fly to India or Morocco via a connecting flight in a third country.
+Same thing to return from India or Morocco, it’s allowed… BUT you must get the pre-entry PCR test done in the transit country (special rule just for India and Morocco).

 The initial suspension included Pakistan, but that ended on June 21.
 Morocco was added on August 28th.
 A similar voluntary suspension of flights to the Caribbean and Mexico (major coronavirus hotspots—just kidding) also ended in June, as did one for the UK in January.

 You can read our detailed post about Canada’s India flight ban.

 Here is one that is not an actual rule at all.
 Many often seem to confuse this measure with actual restrictions.